rodeomar/Factory.Solution/README.md

 1. Start the application: `dotnet run` or `dotnet watch run` to watch this in watcher mode
 2. Access the application in your web browser at `https://localhost:5001`

+###Known Bugs
+None

+License Please let me know if you have any questions or concerns raed@alkhanbashi.gmail.com

+Copyright (c) 2023 Raed Alkhanbashi.